Renno231/Renno-Programs/README.md

 This repository houses programs made by Renno231 for OPPM (OpenPrograms Package Manager).

 # Projects
+## yawl-e
-yawl-e: Yet Another Widget Library (Enhanced).
+Yet Another Widget Library (Enhanced).
 An enhanced fork of YAWL, a Widget-based GUI library made by AR2000 that takes advantage of GPU VRAM buffering added in OpenComputers 1.7.6 for more advanced GUIs.
 <br><br> To install and use yawl-e follow these instructions:
 - install oppm
 - run `oppm register AR2000AR/openComputers_codes`